fishinwind/workshop/rst/Classes/class-26.rst

 Filters II
 ==========

+To (kinda) match the study design.
+Get variants with:
-Get variants with quality score greater than 40 with 5 hets and 3 reference to sort of match the study design.
+ + quality score greater than 40
+ + with 5 hets and 3 reference
+ + high/moderate impact

 .. code-block:: bash